Baks44/Homepage/README.md

 - ES6+

 ## Hints
-At start, you have simple navigation from 1-5 you easily can go to section you want to read about, below you can find useful links.
+At start, you have simple navigation from 1-5 you easily can go to section you want to read about, below is a short list where you can find useful links.

 ## Preview